litixsoft/karma-mocha-reporter/README.md

 **Type:** Number

 Let's you set the maximum number of lines which are printed for a failure.
 The default value is 999.
 Helps to cut long stack traces.
-Set the value to -1 to disable stake traces.
+Set the value to `-1` to disable stack traces.

 ## Contributing